 Lots of news this week, so let’s do this.

 First of all, thanks to the hundreds of people who came down to the Wine + Dine by Design event Wednesday, and sorry.
 Really, so sorry.
 Here’s what happened: A few hours before the event was to begin, the people who were supposed to host it cancelled, and took their workers, food, and supplies with them.
 We tried to make the best of it because we knew we had hundreds of people on the way and we had all the things we had agreed to provide: Chef Mike ‘YC’ DeCamp from La Belle Vie, the wine, the wine glasses, and me, and so, finding ourselves locked out of the space we thought we were going to, with literally minutes of advance warning, our marketing staff found another spot to host the event.
 (Thanks, Valcucine!
 You are as kind and awesome as your kitchens are beautiful.)
 However, in retrospect, problem-solving and making the best of a bad situation was not all that was needed; what we should have done was greeted everyone at the door with news of exactly what was going on, and given you all the option to opt out.
 I’m so sorry.
 Without question the event was too crowded, there was not enough food, and it wasn’t good enough.
 Not that the night was a total loss: The wine glasses, valued at $12.95 each (my marketing co-workers tell me), were still beautiful, the South African wine was still delicious, the food from YC and the La Belle Vie staff was amazing–and YC is a soldier; he was asked to provide food for 200 (in the thought that most people would be filling up on the other food that was supposed to be there) and instead cooked some 600 plates for some happy, but some aggravated people.
 The food was perfect, the salad of watermelon with fior di latte mozzarella, basil pudding, watermelon emulsion, chive flowers, and fig molasses was an exquisite distillation of summer.
 Of course, we didn’t profit at all from this event, as all the proceeds still went to WAMSO, the volunteer association behind the Minnesota Orchestra.
 And anyone who wondered who the beautiful professional women washing dishes were, well, that was some of our senior staff, including Midwest Home’s publisher and Minnesota Monthly’s own Sue Zelickson.
 I talked to a number of you at the event and know that some people still had a good time, but others did not, and for that I’m sorry.
 I’m sorry if you feel we wasted your time, or if you were disappointed, or if you hate me and feel I didn’t give you value for what was promised.
 We’ll try to make it up to you.
-It definitely was not the caliber of event we try to provide, and if you e-mail firstname.lastname@example.org, the marketing department will work with you to make things okay.
+It definitely was not the caliber of event we try to provide, the marketing department will work with you to make things okay.
 So sorry.

 Patisserie 46 to Open!